Florida Panthers Team Report

 Florida still must make a decision on pending unrestricted free agent left winger Scott Wilson.
-This 29-year-old, who has played with the Buffalo Sabres, Detroit Red Wings, and Pittsburgh Penguins agreed back on October 21, 2020, to a one-year, two-way contract with the Panthers.
+This 29-year-old, who has played with the Buffalo Sabres, Detroit Red Wings, and Pittsburgh Penguins agreed back on October 21, 2020, to a one-year, two-way contract with the Florida Panthers.
 He played last season with AHL’s Syracuse Crunch where he scored a goal and three points in eight games.

-The Panthers also offered centreman Carter Verhaeghe, who scored 18 goals and 36 points a three-year contract extension.
+The Florida Panthers also offered centreman Carter Verhaeghe, who scored 18 goals and 36 points a three-year contract extension.

 Forward Maxim Mamin who was drafted 175th overall in the 2016 draft by Florida is coming back after spending the last couple of seasons with the KHL’s CSKA Moscow.
 Following his second season which saw him score 15 goals and 35 points, Mamin agreed on July 28th to a one-year contract with Florida worth $975,000.